Rlin415/rlin415.github.io/_posts/2016-01-30-hapi-server.md

 });
 ```

-Glue composes our Hapi server from an object passed into it containing all the options we described in manifest.json.
+Glue composes our Hapi.js server from an object passed into it containing all the options we described in manifest.json.
 We also define an options property called relativeTo passed into Glue as the second argument which has a value of the current directory's path.
 This path is used to resolve loading the plugins in our manifest.json.

 ### Conclusion

-Hapi could be quite challenging to work with and understand in the beginning.
-It is fairly new and so there aren't many examples of creating a Hapi application on the Internet yet.
-My team and I ran into a ton of obstacles while creating our product using Hapi, but it was well worth it at the end.
+Hapi.js could be quite challenging to work with and understand in the beginning.
+It is fairly new and so there aren't many examples of creating a Hapi.js application on the Internet yet.
+My team and I ran into a ton of obstacles while creating our product using Hapi.js, but it was well worth it at the end.
 We engineered an outstanding product that is easily maintainable and extensible.
 It is a framework that is well worth your time and effort to learn!